 This is a general admission event.
 Seating is limited and available on a first come, first seated basis.
 There is a two item minimum per person at all tables.
 Standing room is also available.
 We recommend arriving early.

-And here is even more about the individual artists.
+And here is even more about the individual artists [Please note: Le Poisson Rouge only has one page of information about this event available, as of February 2015].
 You can watch YouTube and Vimeo videos of the performers and learn more about the Other Voices music series.
 There is also a great interview with Colum McCann.
 Be sure to check out the entry for Gabriel–it is down at the bottom of the page.
 I think they should consider updating it, don’t you??
 And the picture they chose!
 I love it.

 The Cultural Ambassador probably will not sing, but he might do a rope trick or something…

 They do no have much to say about Jape yet, so here is a video of this electronic-rock band from Dublin.
-You will never look at fresh vegetables quite the same way…
+You will never look at fresh fruits and vegetables in quite the same way…

 Other Voices NYC has confirmed the addition of musicians Martha Wainwright, The Lost Brothers, and Jape, along with Pulitzer Prize-winning poet Paul Muldoon, Booker Prize-winning author Roddy Doyle (who wrote The Commitments, starring Glen Hansard), and actor/director Gabriel Byrne for the lineup of its two-night celebration of music and literature at Le Poisson Rouge Oct 27-28.
 They’ll join an already star-studded cast of Irish & American artists, including Glen Hansard (The Swell Season), Bryce & Aaron Dessner (The National), Thomas Bartlett, Laurie Anderson, Sam Amidon, Bell X1, Martin Hayes, and more.

 Other Voices NYC, which is presented by Imagine Ireland in association with The Burgundy Stain Sessions, will feature musical performances, readings, and never-before-seen collaborations honoring the connections between Irish and American music and literature.
-Tickets are $35 and available at: http://bit.ly/mVux7Z.
+Tickets are $35.
 All sales will benefit the Fighting Words creative writing centre.